 ExpenseBot

-Complete guide to Schedule C expense categories for freelancers and self-employed.
-Line-by-line deductions for 2026, home office rules, vehicle expenses, and how to track them automatically.
+Complete list of Schedule C deductions for freelancers and self-employed.
+Every deductible expense line-by-line for 2026, home office rules, vehicle deductions, and how to track them automatically.

 What Is Schedule C?